 - They use accessible, affordable ingredients - most of which you probably already have in your cupboards and fridge.

 Ricotta - this is a delicious Italian cheese made from whey.
-It is traditionally a by-product of making other cheeses such as mozzarella and provolone and can be used in sweet or savoury recipes.
+It's thick and creamy with a mild flavour.
+It can be used in sweet or savoury recipes.

 Eggs - use free-range large eggs if you can.
 I always recommend ones stamped with the British Lion.